 Getting Data from Financials

 The Financials dashboard shows the most typical reports that you will want to use to track your business.
 The data is extracted from your Financials company using web services to read live data.
-In Financials, the Web Services window lists the web services that have been set up for you, including the following that are consumed by the content pack in Power BI:
+In Financials, the Web Services window lists the web services that have been set up for you.

 If you change the name of any of these web services, the data will not show up in Power BI.